patrykchodur/inzynierka_template/README.md

 ### Plugin source file

 A plugin can be written in just one `.c` file.
 Its structure will be discussed in this section.
-`template.c` dissector is used as a reference.
+`packet-template.c` dissector is used as a reference.
 All "template" occurences should be replaced with a desired name.

 The purpose of all used `static` specifiers is: